brucestull/examples/django/django_mdn_local_library/README.md

-# Django Starter with CustomUser, Django Documentation Generator, DEV-PROD settings, pipenv, and Heroku Procfile.
+# Django MDN Local Library Tutorial

 * NOTE: Author is using PowerShell for this guide.